 We started as a private initiative and are now a foundation, we still work with professional people to bring our older community members into contact with other like-minded people.
 This can be done with just a cup of coffee or tea, a meal or a conversation group.
 We do that with help from residential care homes and community centers, they provide us with the space in their buildings, but there is also the possibility of one-on-one conversations with a medical professional at someone’s home.

-At the moment we are located in six districts of Amsterdam, in the Hugo de Groot area in the western part of the city, in eastern part of the city on the Eastern Isles area (Oostelijke Eilanden en Kadijken) on Czaar Peterstraat, in the Buikslotermeer area in Amsterdam-North, in the Bijlmermeer area inthe South-east, the Pijp area in east and also in the centre of town at Nieuwmarkt, in all those locations we have different activities.
+At the moment we are located in four districts of Amsterdam, in the Hugo de Groot area in the western part of the city, in the Buikslotermeer area in Amsterdam-North, in the Bijlmermeer area in the South-east and also in the centre of town at Nieuwmarkt, in all those locations we have different activities.

 On this website we have a blog but also other information, we show photos of our activities, but only with the consent of the people on it.
 But also recipes for 1 to 2 persons.